Will Arizona cover the spread vs. Colorado? Betting Trends, Record ATS

 Arizona Betting Records & Stats

-- Arizona and its opponents have gone over 159.5 combined points in eight of 13 games this season.
+- Arizona's games this season have featured more combined points than this contest's total of 159.5 points eight times.

-- The average point total in Arizona's outings this year is 165.7, 6.2 more than this matchup's over/under.
+- Arizona has an average point total of 165.7 in its matchups this year, 6.2 more points than this game's over/under.

-- This season, Arizona has been favored eight times and won five of those games.
+- Arizona has been the favorite in eight games this season and won five (62.5%) of those contests.

 - The Wildcats have played as a favorite of -900 or more twice this season and won both games.